wp-plugins/waving-portfolio/README.txt

 == Changelog ==

 = 1.0.1 =
+* Implement a portfolio custom management posts, so the user can add their items easily
 * Add modal effects for each portfolio
 * Added gallary support feature that could be nested inside portfolios as described in FAQ